Zara

 Query cards

-Each enquiry is represented as a card showing all key details at a glance — product image, department, reference number, title, risk level, last interaction date, and collaborators.
+Each enquiry appears as a card with all key details at a glance — product image, department, reference number, title, risk level, last interaction, and collaborators.

 Kanban for queries

-This solved the problem of lost emails and confusion, making it clear who owns each enquiry and what needs to happen next.
+This solves the problem of lost emails and confusion, making it clear who owns each enquiry and what needs to happen next.

 Moodboard

-The Legal team often revisits the Moodboard to review the inspiration images designers used.
-This allows them to confirm that none of the references are too close to the final design being submitted for approval, ensuring originality and consistency across collections.
+The Legal team can revisit the Moodboard to see the inspiration images designers used and check that none are too close to the final design.

 Opens Designer’s visual references